 We are supported by many cardiologists.
 We help you understand your heart.

-Get a prescription from your doctor, and receive $5 off today with coupon code: ecg80asale. ($299-$5, you can record millions of high-quality 12-Lead ECGs at no extra cost.)
+Get a prescription from your doctor, you can record millions of high-quality 12-Lead ECGs at no extra cost.

 Buy the most affordable 12-lead Home ECG Monitor, monitor your heart anywhere anytime, check early signs of cardiac risk, and get at least 3 free cardiologist interpretation of your 12-lead ECG recordings.

 It is not at all unusual to personally know someone suffering from heart disease or who experienced sudden death due to a heart disorder.
 Sometimes heart disease occurs even without expressing symptoms.
 However, the electrical system to the heart can malfunction, and abnormalities may have been present and detectable via an ECG.